 - Chairperson of the Faculty Council.

-- Two at-large representatives from the general full time faculty chosen through a nomination and election process between March 1 and April 15.
+- Two at-large representatives from the full-time faculty, chosen through a process of nominations and elections between March 1 and April 15.

 Nomination, Review, and Announcement Calendar for 14-15

 April 7 Nominations are due to the VPAA.
 A short rationale must be included.